solarsailer/matthieuoger.com/_posts/2013-09-30-paying-for-softwares.md

 [Marco Arment](http://www.marco.org/2013/09/28/underscore-price-dynamics) said in its latest blog post : _"Paid-up-front iOS apps had a great run, but it’s over.
 Time to make other plans."_.

 So what does that leave ?
 Freemium ?
 Unfortunately, freemium almost always goes with [bad apps or games that trick users to pay for more](https://itunes.apple.com/fr/app/candy-crush-saga/id553834731?mt=8).

+N.B. : To be clear, as a user, I'm happy to _pay less_.
+For almost everybody, a software or a game at 50-100$ is way too high.
+What I don't like is that we are now in a situation where  even 1 buck is too much.